RichardCrawshaw/Crowswood.CsvConverter/README.md

 ## Future Enhancements

 The following future enhancements are under active development:
+- Automatic increments.

+    This is intended to assist with generating seed data for database entity objects.
+Have a character combination that is the same on each line, so the human maintainer doesn't have to worry about ensuring unique IDs for each data row.

+- Referencing records of other data.

+    For those entity objects that form a data hierarchy as generally seen in relational databases by linking to the Primary Key column of the reference data.
+A textual value would be supplied, which would then be looked up in the values of the reference data and the Primary Key of that record would be used instead.
+Configuration of which property to look up and which to return would be needed.

 - Adding support for dynamic types.

     This will be useful for data transformation such as when processing through